-The products from Sophos, ESET, Kaspersky Lab and Symantec win AAA awards for their strong overall performance.
-Products from McAfee and Trend Micro win AA awards, while Microsoft achieved a C award.
+The products from ESET, Kaspersky Lab, Symantec and Trend Micro all win AAA awards for their strong overall performance.
+Those from G DATA, AVG and Avast achieved solid AA awards, while Microsoft Security Essentials is awarded an A award.

 APPENDICES